sdthaker/Seneca-BTP30-CourseWork-Projects/README.md

 # Project: Learning Outcomes

-Final Project's learning outcome was to use OOP's 3 main characteristics namely, Encapsulation, Inheritance & Polymorphism and make a program that includes all the C++14 capablities and functionalities to form a complete programming solution for a Hospital Screening Procedure.
+Final Project's learning outcome was to use OOP's 3 main characteristics namely, Encapsulation, Inheritance & Polymorphism and make a program that includes all the C++17 capablities and functionalities to form a complete programming solution for developing a simulation of an Assembly Line with any number of stations.
 The project utilizes all the below listed learning outcomes.

 # Workshops: Learning Outcomes